kapresoft/kapresoft.github.io/_posts/2019-05-12-using-java-optional.md

 # Overview

-This article discusses the use of [java.util.Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) to completely avoid null-based programming in java.
-We will deep dive into understanding why developers may care about the Optional class.
-This development article will also illustrate the use of the functional interface in java.util.Optional to simply and reduce if-else logic in your code.
+This article discusses the use of **Java** **Optional** to introduce optional values instead of null.
+We will deep dive into understanding why developers prefer the Optional class to clearly communicate an optional value as opposed to a vague null representation of a variable.

 <!--excerpt-->

-In Java 8, an Optional class was introduced to treat such values at the type level to steer developers away from null-based programming.
+This article will also illustrate the use of the functional interface in java.util.Optional to simply and reduce if-else logic in your code.
+In Java 8, an [java.util.Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) class was introduced to treat such values at the type level to steer developers away from null-based programming.
 When it comes to null-safety in java, often times we are forced to write defensive code.
 Null checks in code has been around since the beginning.
 Others might argue that having a null is not the best way to represent whether a value is present or absent.
 Some may say that having an Optional class type will make the code a lot easier to read.
 Often times the source of several problems is the null reference to an object.
 When null is used to indicate the absence of a value, many can encounter the dangers of null.

 ```java
 String version = application.getFeature().getVersion();